svendahlstrand/10-print-game-boy/10-pretty.md

 Is that all assembly code we need kick this off?
 Yes and no. The heavy lifting is done by the two subroutines, `random` and `print`, and they are not implemented yet.
-More about them in a moment, but first, let's make our lives a little easier by defining some universal constants.
+More about them in a moment, but first, let's make our lives a more comfortable by defining some universal constants.

 Constants
 ---------